odlot/devsecops-bootcamp/README.md

 ### Overview

-The pipeline `project-1.yml` can be found under .github/workflows.
+The pipeline `project-1.yml` can be found under `.github/workflows`.
+The pre-commit hook `project-1-pre-commit.sh` is available in the root folder of this repository.

 ![project-1](./attachments/project-1.excalidraw.png)

 ## Project 2

+Reference: Module 3 - Application Vulnerability Scanning

+### Description

+Set-up a CI pipeline for Static Application Secret Testing (SAST) using NJSScan and Semgrep.

+### Technologies Used

+- NJSScan, Semgrep
+- GitHub workflow, Git